Homicide Crime Charges

 - Self-Defense and Defense of Another

 Whether acting as a Manslaughter Lawyer, Murder Defense Lawyer, or other Homicide Attorney, Thomas Gallagher works relentlessly to uncover the truth, and defend the liberty and name of the People he represents.
-Being a Homicide Lawyer is a great responsibility – one that Gallagher takes seriously.
+Defending a person is a great responsibility – one that Gallagher takes seriously.
 Murder Lawyers handle the most serious type of criminal case and must have adequate resources to marshal the best legal defense.

 Homicide legal, criminal charges in Minnesota include: